c1ko/monodon/README.md

 `--unsafe` Allow more than 10 queries per scanning thread.

-`--unregistered` Experimental feature: Search for unregistered domains insted of registered domains.
+`--unregistered` Experimental feature: Search for unregistered domains instead of registered domains.

 ## Examples